heydocode/limitpush/README.md

 LimitPush is a cross-platform 3D game developed using Bevy.
 This project focuses on enhancing gameplay performance and implementing an engaging player camera system.

 ## IMPORTANT
-PLEASE TAKE IF NEEDED THE CAMERA SYSTEM WHICH IS LITERALLY AWESOME!
-Don't forget to pick the `MainCamera` struct with its fields and make this component attached to the player `PbrBundle` (or another Bundle if you've done such).
 Please enjoy the template and feel free to create an issue if you need help or if there's a problem — I'll be happy to help! :) Also, please commit if you have some improvements to propose!
 I really love Bevy, and I hope it becomes even more ergonomic!

 ## Table of Contents